EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 The Sender Key/IV stored in the Sender Context and the Recipient Keys/IVs stored in the Recipient Contexts are derived according to the same scheme defined in Section 3.2 of {{I-D.ietf-core-object-security}}.

 The 3-tuple (Cid, Sender ID, Partial IV) is called Transaction Identifier (Tid), and SHALL be unique for each Master Secret.
 The Tid is used as a unique challenge in the COSE object of the protected CoAP request.
-The Tid is part of the Additional Authenticated Data (AAD, see Section of 6.2 of {{I-D.ietf-core-object-security}}) of the protected CoAP response message, which is how unicast responses are bound to multicast requests.
+The Tid is part of the Additional Authenticated Data (AAD, see Section of 5.2 of {{I-D.ietf-core-object-security}}) of the protected CoAP response message, which is how unicast responses are bound to multicast requests.

 # The COSE Object # {#sec-cose-object}

-When creating a protected CoAP message, an endpoint in the group computes the COSE object as defined in Section 6 of {{I-D.ietf-core-object-security}}, with the following modifications.
+When creating a protected CoAP message, an endpoint in the group computes the COSE object as defined in Section 5 of {{I-D.ietf-core-object-security}}, with the following modifications.

-1. The value of the "Partial IV" parameter in the "protected" field is set to the Sender Sequence Number and SHALL be present in both multicast requests and unicast responses.
-Specifically, a multicaster endpoint sets the value of "Partial IV" to the Sender Sequence Number from its own Sender Context, upon sending a multicast request message.
-Similarly, a listener endpoint sets the value of "Partial IV" to the Sender Sequence Number from its own Sender Context, upon sending a unicast response message.
+1. The value of the "Partial IV" parameter in the "protected" field is set to the Sequence Number and SHALL be present in both multicast requests and unicast responses.
+Specifically, a multicaster endpoint sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a multicast request message.
+Similarly, a listener endpoint sets the value of "Partial IV" to the Sequence Number from its own Sender Context, upon sending a unicast response message.

 2. The value of the "kid" parameter in the "protected" field is set to the Sender ID of the endpoint and SHALL be present in both multicast requests and unicast responses.